WHETSTONE FOR districts

-Some districts swing the other way and try to force coaching into their outdated, clunky evaluation platforms that were only made for scoring rubrics and printing reports once a year.
-With these platforms it’s nearly impossible to capture action steps, track observation frequency, or analyze coaching trends happening across schools.
+Some districts swing the other way and try to force instructional coaching into their outdated, clunky evaluation platforms that were only made for scoring rubrics and printing reports once a year.
+With these platforms it’s nearly impossible to capture action steps, track observation frequency, or analyze instructional coaching trends happening across schools.

 A PLATFORM MAKES IT POSSIBLE

-While we believe frequent coaching is the key to helping teachers get better faster, Whetstone understands that districts are required to evaluate teachers.
+While we believe frequent instructional coaching is the key to helping teachers get better faster, Whetstone understands that districts are required to evaluate teachers.
 Whetstone was built to make it super easy to do both.
-(We also know that some districts are required to keep coaching and evaluation separate.
+(We also know that some districts are required to keep instructional coaching and teacher evaluation separate.
 We can help with that, too!)

 Whetstone is an intuitive and easy-to-use tool that: